Expo 67: Pavilions

 Expo 67 featured 90 pavilions representing Man and His World themes, nations, corporations, and industries including the U.S. pavilion, a geodesic dome designed by Buckminster Fuller.
 Many pavilions had innovative presentations, almost all using film in one way or another; as a commentator said, "film was everywhere, unreeling at a furious rate.
 Expo was a fair of film."

 Expo 67 also featured the Habitat 67 modular housing complex designed by architect Moshe Safdie, which was later purchased by private individuals and is still occupied.

 The most popular pavilion was the Soviet Union's exhibit.
 It attracted about 13 million visitors.
 Rounding out the top five pavilions, in terms of attendance were: the Canadian Pavilion (11 million visitors), the United States (9 million), France (8.5 million), and Czechoslovakia (8 million).

+Among the national pavilions, the Iran pavilion, designed by Abdol-Aziz Mirza Farmanfarmaian, stood out for its blue Isfahan tile exterior, which contrasted with the predominantly modernist and industrial architecture of neighboring pavilions.
+Inside, visitors encountered displays of Persian tilework, mirror work, woodcraft, historical artifacts, and exhibits highlighting Iran’s cultural heritage alongside the country’s modernization, including displays on the development of the petroleum industry in Iran.
+At the center of the pavilion was the “Pool of Wishes,” where visitors tossed coins while wishing to visit Iran.
+Throughout the exhibition, traditional tar music accompanied color slide projections of Iran’s history, monuments, and architecture, while a French-language narrator introduced visitors to the country’s civilization and culture.
+According to the Iranian magazine ‘’Zan-e Rooz’’, about forty people staffed the pavilion, including eleven women, most of whom were employees of the National Iranian Oil Company and served as guides for visitors.
+The magazine also quoted an American university professor who described the pavilion as “a piece of poetry—a poem that tells the story of civilization.”

+‘‘Zan-e Rooz’’ also reported that construction of the Expo site took five years and cost approximately US$213.7 million, which the magazine gave as 16 billion tomans.
+Around 4,000 specialists and workers took part in the project around the clock.
+A 28-kilometre Expo Express route was built to transport visitors and was reported to have a daily capacity of up to one million passengers.
+The magazine gave average attendance figures of approximately 300,000 visitors on ordinary days and as many as 700,000 on holidays.